eLearning

 The lessons of REA are no less critical today, as artificial intelligence floods the Internet with examples of the same, poorly structured writing that has continually obfuscated clear communication about complex topics.
 Using REA with a critical eye toward editing your AI-generated content can ensure that you won’t be making all the same mistakes being compiled by your large language model.

-Anyone can attend Dr. Gopen’s seminar lectures live or experience them through the e-learning series.
-In order to participate on the three-on-one workshops, one would either have to have attended the seminar or viewed the first seven of the 12 episodes of the eLearning series.
+Dr. Gopen’s live seminar lectures land e-learning series are open to all.
+In order to participate on the three-person workshops, one must first have attended the seminar or viewed the first 7 / 12 episodes of the eLearning series.

 What to expect

-An engaging and expansive online instructor-led training that uses real-world examples of scientific grant proposals, legal briefs, and college term papers to illuminate the crucial interplay between the structure and the substance of prose in professional-level writing.
-You’ll learn how and why it works, and doesn’t work.
+Viewers can expect an engaging and expansive online instructor-led training.
+Real-world examples of scientific grant proposals, legal briefs, and college term papers illuminate the crucial interplay between the structure and the substance of prose.
+You’ll learn how and why the prose works, and doesn’t work.
 Along the way, Dr. Gopen includes highlights from admired writers such as John F. Kennedy, Frederick Turner Jackson, and even a touch of Shakespeare.
 By the end of the program, you’ll see the English Language, and your own writing, through the reader’s eyes.
-This improves the effectiveness of professional writing in any field, translating into dollars, success, and recognition.
+This improves the effectiveness of professional writing in any field — translating into dollars, success, and recognition.

 Medium close-up of George Gopen, a white man with short reddish greying hair, mustache and beard.
 He has blue eyes and rectangular glasses with metal frames, and is looking pensively to the right, while his open left hand touches on his forehead, as if deep in thought.
 He is wearing a black collared shirt and dark grey jacket.
 To his right, are three individual images of books he has written.
 The background is a deep maroon color.